 You will need your actual passport to go through immigration both in Costa Rica and when you return home and you are required to carry your passport or a copy* with you at all times when traveling.

 For obvious reasons it’s advisable to leave your passport in the hotel safe while you’re out waterfall rappelling or whitewater rafting but make sure you have an acceptable copy of you may end up in the hoosegow while someone fetches it for you.

 Anywhere near the borders of Panama or Nicaragua there are both fixed and mobile document check booths, patrols that randomly request paperwork and you must have it for traffic stops.

 Must be made after you arrive in Costa Rica because it must include both the photo and id pages as well as the visa page showing the stamp that immigration added when you arrived.
 Officially it must be a paper copy and the easiest place to get one is your first hotel or the rental agency if you’re picking up a car.

-Unofficially we’ve talked our way through checkpoints with a picture on our phone but unless you’re wiley and speak pretty good Spanish i wouldn’t recommend trying it.
+We’ve talked our way through checkpoints with a picture on our phone but unless you’re gregarious and speak Spanish well I wouldn’t recommend trying it.